A Community Table: Democracy Edition

 - Identify opportunities to partner with you to tackle grand challenges.

 We look forward to hearing your voice about issues that matter to you and how you think DU and the community can collaborate to address them.
-As with all Community Tables, we will use the information to continue to inform our efforts and planning for the coming academic year.
+We will use the information to continue to inform our efforts and planning for the coming academic year.

 A Community Table is modeled after The Chicago Community Trust's On The Table event.
 We offer our sincere thanks to the Trust for their encouragement and support for replicating their model.